sergei-mironov/litrepl/README.md

 documents, sections are marked with `\begin{python}\end{python}` and `\begin{result}\end{result}` environments.

-To evaluate the properly formatted document, one can send it to the `litrepl eval-sections` shell command.
-In the Vim-based workflow, one would use a command of `:LEval*` family to evaluate the required sections in-place.
+`litrepl eval-sections` is the main command evaluating the formatted document.
+To run the evaluation, send the file to the input of the shell command.
+The equvalent Vim command is `:LEval`.

 For example: